Particular/docs.particular.net/samples/open-telemetry/logging/sample.md

 This sample shows how to configure an NServiceBus endpoint to collect telemetry data and link the traces and logs together.

-First, OpenTelemetry needs to be configured on the endpoint:
+First, OpenTelemetry needs to be configured to capture NServiceBus traces:

 snippet: otel-config